 Each chapter meets one to four times a month in their respective churches to carry out the ministry of the Brotherhood by following the rules of prayer, study, and service.
 The Chapters are led by a Chapter Director, Vice Director, Secretary, and Treasurer who are elected for one-year terms.
 The length of the meetings varies from 1 to 2 hours.

-Each year, all the brothers in the Diocese meet for an annual meeting of the Texas Assembly, as close as possible to Saint Andrew’s Day, November 30, for fellowship, worship, and talks by Brotherhood leaders aimed at helping the Brotherhood grow in numbers and effectiveness.
+Each year, all the brothers in the Diocese convene at a meeting of the Diocesan chapters, as close as possible to Saint Andrew’s Day, November 30.
+This meeting provides fellowship, worship, and talks by Brotherhood leaders aimed at helping the Brotherhood grow in numbers and effectiveness.

 To Learn More